Schebique/EPmacroJ/README.md

 Skedros J. 2011.
 Interpreting load history in limb-bone diaphyses: important considerations and their biomechanical foundations.
 In: Crowder CM, and Stout SD, editors.
 Bone Histology: an Anthropological Perspective.
 New York: CRC Press. p 153-220.

+Software published in:
+Sládek V, Sabolová V, Šebesta O, Zikmund T, Kaiser J, Čerevková S. Effect of deriving periosteal and endosteal contours from microCT scans on computation of cross-sectional properties in non-adults: the femur.
+J Anat.
+2018 May 31. doi:
+10.1111/joa.12835.
+[Epub ahead of print] PubMed PMID: 29855036.